UltraSalem/mightykingdoms/mightykingdoms_top.md

 E) Each player gets 1 army token to start.
 In reverse player order, each player places it in any tile they control that contains a settlement.

 The army token represents 500 points for their main race as chosen in A) above.
-To have bigger battles, players bring more army tokens to the same tilr to commit them all to a battle.
+To have bigger battles, players bring more army tokens to the same hex to commit them all to a battle.
 To speed up the transition from map movement to tabletop battle, players are encouraged to pre-write up a list for each of 500, 1000, 1500, 2000, 2500, and 3000.
 You may write up a few options for each value if you want, and change them whenever you want, as the lists will not be fixed until the actual battle.
 You can just wait until the battle is about to occur to write your list as the composition of the army list can vary from battle to battle and will not need to be tracked explicitly, but this may slow down the overall game.

 -------